hpi-swa-teaching/TabletopUI/packages/TabletopUI-ScreenManagement.package/TTGamemasterSelectionScreen.class/README.md

-In the TTGamemasterSelectionScreen a user can determine the player who gets the gamemaster role.
+I am the screen where a user can determine the player who gets the gamemaster role.

 Instance Variables
 	selectedIndex:		<Number>